kon-si/ntua_advdb/setup/README.md

 touch ~/.ssh/authorized_keys
 chmod 600 ~/.ssh/authorized_keys
 ```
-Generate an SSH Key: Generate a public/private key pair on the master node using the ssh-keygen command.
+Generate an SSH Key: Generate a public/private key pair on the master node using the ssh-keygen command.<br>
 Copy the Public Key to the Slave: Copy the public key to the slave node, so that the master node can securely log into the slave node without a password.

 **Master**<br>